 A widely used preservative in cosmetics and pharmaceutical products.
 Parabens disrupt the hormone function, an effect that increases the risk of breast cancer and reproductive toxicity.

-Is often used in glues, adhesives, chemical detergents, dyes, paint and paint thinners, plastics, and many other industrial substances.
+Often used in glues, adhesives, chemical detergents, dyes, paint and paint thinners, plastics, and many other industrial substances.
 It is found in household products, and especially fingernail polish and detergents.

-SLES is an inexpensive, very effective and mild foaming agent.
+An inexpensive, very effective and mild foaming agent.
 However, it can be a skin irritant, stripping the skin from its natural oils, thus causing dry skin, irritations and reactions.

 A harsh foaming chemical contained in shaving cream, lip balm, facial cleaners, shampoo, dental care products, bath products, creams and lotions contain SLS.
 According to the Environmental Working Group’s (EWG) Skin Deep Cosmetic Safety Database, SLS is a “moderate hazard” that has been linked to cancer, neurotoxicity, organ toxicity, skin irritation, and endocrine disruption.

-Formaldehyde is a known human carcinogen linked to leukemia, pancreatic and skin cancer, skin irritation, and cirrhosis.
+A known human carcinogen linked to leukemia, pancreatic and skin cancer, skin irritation, and cirrhosis.
 It is typically found in nail polish, eyelash glue, and hair smoothing and straightening products like the popular Brazilian Blowout treatment.

 A class of industrial chemicals used to soften PVC plastic.
 It is also is used as a solvent in cosmetics and can damage the liver, kidneys, lungs.
-Aftershave lotion, soaps, shampoos, perume, etc. all contain this chemical.
+Aftershave lotion, soaps, shampoos, perfume, etc. all contain this chemical.